 - selecting a system input, together with OP6 (instruction bit).

 The system inputs can select from 8 input signals.
-Normally, IN_SEL0 and IN_SEL1 are zero, and the instruction bit 6 selects between NON-ZERO condition or D0.
-So, instructions that check for zero must have bit 6 zero.
-Instructions that check the lowest address bit, for enabling high or low byte, must have bit 6 one.
+Normally, IN_SEL0 and IN_SEL1 are zero, and the instruction bit OP6 selects between NON-ZERO condition or D0.
+So, instructions that check for zero must have bit 6 one.
+Instructions that check the lowest address bit A0, for enabling high or low byte, must have bit 6 zero.

 For selecting keyboard or mouse signals, IN_SEL0 and IN_SEL1 must be written first.
 It is expected that polling these signals in the video-line interrupt will be just (barely) fast enough to read them.